Free shipping on orders over $150

 Say hello to the sunshine vitamin!

-Vitamin D3 is often called the sunshine vitamin which feels so good, doesn’t it?
+Vitamin D3 is often called the sunshine vitamin, which feels good, doesn’t it?
 And that’s because our best source of D3 is via the sun.

 Vitamin D is a fat-soluble vitamin essential to bone health.
 In addition, it helps the body absorb calcium and supports immunity.

-So it’s very important particularly in peri and post-menopause.
-If you’re worried you’re not getting enough, please don’t as we’re here to help.
-But first, let’s cut to the chase.
-Or, to be super clear, to osteoporosis.
+So it’s important particularly in peri and post-menopause.
+And if you’re worried you’re not getting enough, we’re here to help.
+But first, let’s cut to osteoporosis.

-As we enter midlife our bone health becomes oh-so-important.
+As we enter midlife, our bone health becomes very important.
 Crucial even.

-If you’re a regular here you no doubt know lots of changes occur in our bodies during perimenopause through to post-menopause.
+If you’re a regular here, you know many different changes occur in our bodies during perimenopause and post-menopause, including loss of bone strength and muscle mass.

-As a result, one of the things we come up against is a higher risk of osteoporosis, a condition which can make our bones brittle.
+As a result, we have a higher risk of osteoporosis, a condition which can make our bones brittle.

-So Vitamin D3 is important to us because it’s well-known for supporting bone health.
-And this is exactly why we’ve included it in Perky Post™ and 55+.
-We also added it as it plays a role in immunity, mood, sleep and joint health.
-All the good things!
+Vitamin D3 is important to us because it’s well-known for supporting bone health.
+And this is exactly why we’ve included it in Perky Post®.
+We also added vitamin K2 as it supports vitamin D3 by increasing the uptake of calcium to the bone.
+But that’s not all.
+Vitamin D3 also plays a role in immunity, mood, sleep and joint health.

-It’s common knowledge that humans get their best levels of vitamin D from sunshine, right?
-Indeed, very few foods serve up vitamin D and when they do it’s often only in small amounts.
-But where it gets confusing is that there is both vitamin D2 and vitamin D3!
+Sunlight is the body’s primary source of vitamin D3.
+Indeed, few foods serve up vitamin D3, and when they do, it’s often only in small amounts.
+But where it gets confusing is that there is both vitamin D2 and vitamin D3.

 What’s the difference between vitamin D2 and D3?